 For my money (no pun intended), online banking is extremely easy and convenient.
 I can conduct my banking business 24/7/365 and I don’t have to worry about yet another “bank holiday.”

 Furthering the convenience factor, I can bank on my iPhone.
-Not all online banks offer this service but one of my favorite banks (Ally Bank) does.
+Not all online banks offer this service but one of my favorite banks (ING Direct) does.

 Since online banks don’t have branches you can easily waltz into, they have to insure that their online interface is full of services you need.
 These may include budgeting, loan calculators, and equity trading platforms.
 They may also offer free online bill paying, checks, online tax forms, and tax preparation.